srishrachamalla7/News_Articles/README.md

 The Hindu Telugu RSS Scraper
 This repository contains a Python script that scrapes the data from the RSS feed of the Hinfu Telugu website.
-The script extracts the titles, links, and descriptions of the articles from the RSS feed and saves them to a CSV file.
+The script extracts the titles, links, and descriptions of the articles from the RSS feed and print the Headlines,author,time of publish and summary.

 Requirements
 Python 3.6+